Rare Things for a Rare Life

 “No!”
 Mister Dowling pulled his wife behind him.

 As the sergeant passed them with experienced precision, he sliced both cleanly across their necks, dropping them in a heap, their hands still entwined.
 Broken honey cakes tumbled from the basket, spattered in blood.
-He wiped his blade on the old man’s sleeve and sheathed it.
+After wiping his blade on the old man’s sleeve, he sheathed it.

-Blackhawk didn’t flinch.
-He continued untying the horse.
+Blackhawk didn’t flinch as he continued untying the horse.
 He had to retrieve the girl and her mother or the fop might not pay him.

 “Impressive, Sergeant,” Rosewud said as the grizzly old soldier turned.
-Then, after a side glance toward the young lieutenant, he whispered, “Check the fireplace.
-If there’s anything there, we’ll split it.”
+Then, after a side glance toward the young lieutenant, he whispered, “Check for silver.
+If there’s any there, we’ll split it.”

 The horse was eager and flew through the sorghum and into the dark woods.